hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 I didn't remove the "request endorser to write transaction" flag.
 In the author I hardcode to false.
 In the endorser I raise an error if the author requests this function.
 (Handles the case where the endorser is updated and the author isn't.)

 See issue #2711

+There is some work to do on problem reports, I added a separate Issue for this task.

             </td>